Mocchu/todo-app-v2/README.md

 ## About The Project

 I initially started this project to learn more about modular javascript in vanilla JS.
-However, shortly into the project it became apparent that developing a project of this scale would be incredibly cumbersome without the use of an external frontend framework.
+However, it quickly became apparent that developing a project of this scale would be incredibly cumbersome without the use of a frontend framework.

 Logically, I then restarted the project using React purely due to it's popularity.
 This was my first exposure to a frontend framework and i've learned alot.